Blood on the Dance Floor (band): Career

 Rumors of a breakup in 2013 were proven to be a hoax with Vanity completely denying that the group was disbanding.
 Bad Blood was slated for release in September 2013.
 On February 18, 2013, the lead single "I Refuse to Sink!
 (Fuck the Fame)" was released, followed by the second single, "Crucified by Your Lies", and a third, "Something Grimm", on July 2, 2013.

 Andrew "Drew" Apathy joined in early 2014, and a new album, Bitchcraft, was released in June 2014.
 Their single "We're Takin over!" featuring Deuce was released February 7.
 They released the album Scissors in 2016, the band's final release to feature Jayy Von Monroe due to Von Monroe leaving the group shortly afterward.

 After Vonn Monroe's departure from the band, Vanity established multiple new solo music projects such as "Sinners Are Winners" and Master of Death.

 In April 2017, Vanity announced that there would be a new member, and that Blood on the Dance Floor would be returning on May 5 of that year without Jayy Von Monroe.
 In May 2017, it was revealed that Dahvie's girlfriend, Fallon Vendetta, had temporarily joined Blood on the Dance Floor.
 With Vendetta, they released the singles "Resurrection Spell", "Love Like Voodoo", "Six Feet Under", "Yo Ho 2 (Pirate's Life)", "Ghosting" and "Destroy".
 Their album Kawaii Monster was released on October 31, 2017.
 Kawaii Monster pre-orders included a second disc, a remastered edition of Let's Start a Riot.
 The band also released an exclusive EP, You Are the Heart.
 In 2018, they released Haunted, followed by Cinema Erotica and You Are the Heart.
 Vendetta departed the group shortly afterward following a breakup with Vanity, leaving him the sole remaining member of the group.

 On September 5, 2019, Vanity released a solo album as Blood on the Dance Floor titled Hollywood Death Star featuring singles such as "Sweet Like Popsicles" and "Sex Rx".
 After this album, Vanity seemingly retired the Blood on the Dance Floor moniker to focus on his alternate music projects such as "Kawaii Monster" and "The Most Vivid Nightmares" as well as his "Dark Arts Official" merchline.

 On January 1, 2021, Vanity released a new version of Blood on the Dance Floor's "Bewitched" as "Bewitched Reimagined" featuring singer Sammy Beare.
-As of 2016, Jayy Von Monroe has continued to work as a drag queen under the name "The Dahli" and Vanity has continued to release music and merchandise by himself under both "The Most Vivid Nightmares" and "Dark Arts Official".
+As of 2016, Monroe has continued to work as a drag queen under the name "The Dahli" and Vanity has continued to release music and merchandise by himself under both "The Most Vivid Nightmares" and "Dark Arts Official".